 About Iowa Cold Cases

-IOWA COLD CASES, INC. is a nonprofit organization committed to providing case summaries, articles and updates for all Iowa open homicides and missing persons cases where foul play is suspected.
+IOWA COLD CASES, INC. is a nonprofit organization committed to providing case summaries, articles and updates for Iowa’s unsolved murders and persons who’ve gone missing under suspicious circumstances.

-Our mission is to educate the public about these open cases, share and exchange resources in efforts to publicize these unsolved crimes, and ensure every victim’s story is told and kept alive until those responsible are held accountable.
-We work with law enforcement officials from the county to federal level, often serving as a liaison between investigators and those providing information via our website.
+Our mission is to educate the public about these open cases, share and exchange resources in efforts to publicize these unsolved crimes and elicit tips, and ensure every victim’s story is told and kept alive until those responsible are charged and convicted.
+We work with law enforcement officials at the county, state, and federal level, often serving as a liaison between investigators and those providing information via our website.

-As an extension of the Iowa Cold Cases website, ICC’s Facebook page serves as a hub for ongoing conversations and discussions.
-Our blog highlights cold case anniversaries, including guest blogs written by victims’ family members and friends.
+As an extension of the Iowa Cold Cases website, ICC’s Facebook page serves as a hub for cold case anniversary notifications and ongoing conversations.
+Our blog highlights cold cases in the news, recent arrests and upcoming trials, and also features guest blogs and family members’ remembrances.

 Our History and Highlights